Do you sometimes feel as if you’re addicted to worrying?

 Do any other ideas, feelings, images or metaphors come to mind when you consider your apparent addiction to worrying?
 Try to be willing to listen to them.
 You might find that things start to shift just because you’re changing to a more curious, interested, mindful stance.

-I work with sensitive, thoughtful worriers online and also in person near Colchester, Essex.
+I work with sensitive, thoughtful worriers from all over the UK and further afield, in online therapy.
 You can read more about my approach here.

 What Helps YOU When You Feel Addicted to Worrying?